bwoodsend/polycotylus/docs/source/podman.rst

   An explanation and fix can be found in `here
   <https://stackoverflow.com/a/77354286>`_.

-* On Debian/Ubuntu, the latest version of Podman_ available is too old for `polycotylus`.
-Use the `Podman PPA
-  <https://podman.io/docs/installation#debian>`_ to get a usable version.

 * Build times are roughly double what they are with Docker_.

 * Expect a degree of sourness from me if you ever need to report a